jweygandt/ofd-wearos-digital-watchface/README.md

   * 1 large full image background
     * Photo images of the moon phase

-* Currently this is for an audience of 1, so many shortcuts if others are interested, I'm interested in hearing from them.
+* Currently this is for an audience of 1, so many shortcuts, if others are interested, I'm interested in hearing from them.

 NOTE - this is still a HACK and WORK IN PROGRESS, but you are welcome to look at, copy, and perhaps suggest changes.
 I do use the watch face daily.
+I have not given much thought to the previews and various app/complication icons in editor mode, as I only use that briefly.

 I noticed that images, called monochromatic... are really in full color, and that color could be supported.
 So why not.